tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The router has accepted a connection from and successfully established a connection with the peer.

-The accepted peer might not be known by the peer manager.
-In this case it is registered in the peer store.

 It may occur, however, that this peer is already in `connected` state.
 This can happen because the router already successfully dialed or accepted a connection from the same peer.